bitwarden/help/_articles/importing/import-from-firefox.md

 ## EXPORT YOUR PASSWORDS USING NATIVE FIREFOX EXPORT

-1. Navigate to `about:preferences#privacy` in Firefox.
+1. Navigate to `about:logins` in Firefox.
-2. Click the 'Saved Logins' button.
-3. Click the `...` menu from the top right and choose 'Export Logins'.
+2. Click the `...` menu from the top right and choose 'Export Logins'.
-4. Firefox will now prompt where to save the exported CSV file.
+3. Firefox will now prompt where to save the exported CSV file.

 ## EXPORT YOUR FIREFOX PASSWORDS USING FF PASSWORD EXPORTER